logicalclocks/rondb/README.md

 - [Logical Clocks Website](http://logicalclocks.com)
 - [More information on MySQL or additional documentation](http://dev.mysql.com/doc)
 - [Additional downloads and the source of MySQL](http://dev.mysql.com/downloads)

----
+## iRoNDB
 iRoNDB is brought to you by the NDB team at Logical Clocks AB and the development team at iClaustron AB.
 ---
+Copyright (c) 2021, 2021, Logical Clocks AB and/or its affiliates.

+## MySQL
 MySQL is brought to you by the MySQL team at Oracle.
 ## Copyright information
+---
 Copyright (c) 2000, 2021, Oracle and/or its affiliates.

----

-Copyright (c) 2021, 2021, Logical Clocks AB and/or its affiliates.